gayanW/blog/_posts/2020-01-17-garvity-review.md

 #### Conclusion

 Overall, Gravity looks like a nice indie game that combines a lot of simple but fun gameplay elements, along with charming visuals and sounds.
-It even manages to have no forced ads that would distract you, despite being available for free on the [Google Play Store][gravity]!
+It even manages to have no forced ads that would distract you, despite being available for free on the Google Play Store.

 [gravity]: https://play.google.com/store/apps/details?id=defaulttm.gravity